Kota Rajasthan, India Travel Guide

 Kota's history dates back to the 12th century when it was part of the Rajput kingdom of Bundi.
 In the early 17th century, it became an independent princely state under the Hada Chauhans.

 The city flourished under various Maharaos, who contributed to itthe royal residence ofs, forts, and unique art style, known as the Kota school of miniature painting.
-This art often depicted hunting scenes and royal portraits.
+This art often depicted hunting scenes and monarchical portraits.
 Today, its historical sites are reminders of a powerful past, offering visitors a glimpse into the Rajput era.

 Kota Garh Palace, Jagmandir Palace.